langchain-ai/langchain/docs/examples/data_augmented_generation.rst

 `Text Splitters <data_augmented_generation/textsplitter.ipynb>`_: A walkthrough of how to split large documents up into smaller, more manageable pieces of text.

-`Embeddings & VectorStores <data_augmented_generation/embeddings.ipynb>`_: A walkthrough of the different embedding functionalies LangChain supports.
+`Embeddings & VectorStores <data_augmented_generation/embeddings.ipynb>`_: A walkthrough of the different embedding and vectorstore functionalies that LangChain supports.

 **Examples**